syntasso/workshop/writing-a-promise/README.md

 # What's inside a Kratix Promise?

-You've [installed Kratix and three off-the-shelf Promises](/using-multiple-promises/README.md), so let's now create a Kratix Promise from scratch.
+You've [installed Kratix and three off-the-shelf Promises](/using-multiple-promises/README.md).
+Now let's create a Promise from scratch.

 ## A quick review